mlesnoff/ReadAsd.jl/README.md

 path_f = "path/to/your/files"  # path of the directory containing the single files '.asd'

 res = readsp(path_f)
-res.X     # DataFrame with the spectral data res.wl    # Wavelengths (nm)
+res.X     # dataFrame with the spectral data res.wl    # wavelengths (nm)
-res.f     # File names
+res.f     # file names of the spectra

 i = 1     # index of the file
 md = res.md[i]